-Q: Can I play That's Mine! out of turn when someone else playsSteal a Keeper to allow me to steal the Keeper they are stealing?A: No. The other player didn't actually play the Keeper, they played an Action which let them take possession of a Keeper.
+Q: Can I play That's Mine! out of turn when someone else plays Steal Something to allow me to steal the Keeper they are stealing?
+A: No. The other player didn't actually play the Keeper, they played an Action which let them take possession of a Keeper.
+But you could stop the Action itself by playing the Stop That!
+Surprise.

-Q: The Canceled Plans Surprise card says "All other players must discard one Goal/Action, or a random card, from their hands."
-Does that mean you have a free choice, or must you discard a Goal/ Action if you have one, and a random card only if you don't?
+Q: The Canceled Plans and Stop That!
+Surprise cards say "All other players must discard one Goal/Action, or a random card, from their hands."
+Does that mean you have a free choice, or must you discard a Goal/Action if you have one, and a random card only if you don't?
+A: You get to choose.